Charles L. Carpenter: Sinking of Helena

-Captain Cecil had positioned himself on the "fighting bridge" an open air command area.
-This was just below the forward main battery directors in an area that protruded a bit giving him panoramic observation of events.
-Directly below Cecil's position was the enclosed pilot house where Commander Carpenter stood overseeing operations there.
-Communications were done by a voice tube.
-Before Helena opened fire to port at 0157 hours, Carpenter and the rest of the crew were at their battle stations.
+Captain Cecil had positioned himself on the "fighting bridge", an open-air command area.
+This was just below the forward main battery directors in an area that protruded a bit, giving him panoramic observation of events.
+Directly below Cecil's position was the enclosed pilot house, where Commander Carpenter stood overseeing operations there.
+Communications were done through a voice tube.
+Before Helena opened fire to port at 01:57, Carpenter and the rest of the crew were at their battle stations.
 About seven minutes after she opened fire at about 0203 hours, Helena was hit by a torpedo.
-The first enemy Type 93 torpedo, also called a Long Lance, could travel at 48–50 kn and impacted Helena on the port side just below number one turret (near frame 32) tearing off the bow of the ship.
-As the tall column of water thrown up by the explosion began to fall, the ship staggered then began to surge ahead as the bow sheared off to starboard.
+The first enemy Type 93 torpedo, also called a Long Lance, could travel at 48–50 kn and impacted Helena on the port side just below the number one turret (near frame 32), tearing off the bow of the ship.
+As the tall column of water thrown up by the explosion began to fall, the ship staggered and then began to surge ahead as the bow sheared off to starboard.

 Further explosions by two more torpedoes that hit under the second stack, port side (near frame 82 and about frame 85) less than two minutes later at about 0205 caused catastrophic and terminal damage.
-Men were thrown about twice with each following explosion and the force was greater the higher up in the ship's structure.
+Men were thrown about twice with each following explosion, and the force was greater the higher up in the ship's structure.
 This is the time that Carpenter was injured.
-The forward movement of the ship along with the massive structural frame damage caused the ship to twist and jackknife around the damaged area.
+The forward movement of the ship, along with the massive structural frame damage, caused the ship to twist and jackknife around the damaged area.
 The ship's momentum quickly fell off and began to flood.
-The center part twisted to 45 degrees port sinking first.
+The center part was twisted to 45 degrees, port sinking first.
 It dragged the rear of the ship down until the stern was vertical.
-Men quickly realized that the damage was fatal and began to abandon ship.
-About 22 minutes after the ship was first hit the ship sunk, at about 0225.
-In the meantime, Carpenter – who had been wounded in the legs – and others of the crew abandoned ship by going over the side after cutting free all the surviving lift rafts into the ocean.
-Even though the forward momentum of the ship dropped off rapidly the survivors were scattered over several hundred yards, at night, amidst a raging naval battle.
+The men quickly realized that the damage was fatal and began to abandon ship.
+About 22 minutes after the ship was first hit, the ship sank at about 02:25.
+In the meantime, Carpenter, who had been wounded in the legs, and others of the crew abandoned ship by going over the side after cutting free all the surviving lift rafts into the ocean.
+Even though the forward momentum of the ship dropped off rapidly, the survivors were scattered over several hundred yards at night amidst a raging naval battle.
 Later currents would separate them even more.

-In the dark night the bow of Helena floated for some time with the ship number 50 showing.
-It became a lifeboat of sorts, until friendly forces not knowing what it was almost fired at it.
+In the dark night, the bow of Helena floated for some time with the ship number 50 showing.
+It became a lifeboat of sorts until friendly forces, not knowing what it was, almost fired at it.
 But USS Radford illuminated the unknown object and identified it as a ship's prow.
-Finally the destroyer put a searchlight on the floating wreckage and it was identified as the remains of Helena.
+Finally, the destroyer put a searchlight on the floating wreckage, which was identified as the remains of Helena.
 The bow would sink later the next day.

 Rescue of the crew

-Helenas history closes with the almost incredible story of what happened to her men in the hours and days that followed.